anoma/nspec/docs/architecture-2/ordering/types/narwhal-block-header.md

 The height of genesis is zero and at that is the only height where the availability certificate is `none`.
 The list of signed quorums may be empty and must be empty at genesis, i.e., if `height` is zero.

-The predecessor uniquely determines the vector of learner-specific heights<!-- TODO spell this out and/or link it -->and the signed_quorums may only reference the directly preceding block for each learner.
+The predecessor uniquely determines the vector of learner-specific heights and the signed_quorums may only reference the directly preceding block for each learner.

+!!! todo

+    spell this out and/or link it